SQM2021/SQM2021.github.io/_pages/general-info/student-support.md

 ### Applying Student Support

-1. Fill out the [registration form](https://indico.cern.ch/event/1037821/registrations/) of SQM 2022
+1. Fill out the [registration form](https://indico.cern.ch/event/1037821/registrations/) for SQM 2022
-2. At the “Student Support” section placed in the end of the form, select “**yes**” for “*I will apply for student support*”
+2. At the “Student Support” section placed at the end of the form, select “**yes**” for “*I will apply for student support.*”.
 3. Upload your CV and Cover Letter in Google form in the link below.
   [Link to Student Support Form](https://forms.gle/H922FHFKi4YDA5se6)
    * The CV should contain...
       * Who you are
-      * Your current affliation
+      * Your current affiliation
       * Current status and last status of your curriculum
-        * If you’re Ph.D, the year when you get the Ph.D degree.
+        * If you’re Ph.D., the year when you get the Ph.D. degree.
-   * The Cover letter should contain...
+   * The Cover letter should contain
-      * What you are doing
+      * Your research activity
       * Expectation to SQM2022 conference
 4. Ask your supervisor to send the reference letter to SQM 2022 Local Organizing Committee.